Countless variables can affect how much product you will sell in a given period.

 But what is demand forecasting?
 And how should you forecast demand for your business?

-We answer these and other questions below.
-But first, let’s look at the demand forecasting definition.
+We answer these and other questions in this blog post.
+First, let’s look at the meaning of demand forecasting.

-As the name implies, demand forecasting is the process of forecasting the future demand of your product.
+As the name implies, demand forecasting is the process of forecasting the future consumer interest in your product and/or services.

-The demand forecasting methodology uses historical sales performance, seasonal trends, and other relevant data to make educated guesses about what sales might look like in both the near and the long-term future.
+The demand planning and forecasting methodology uses your historical sales performance, seasonal trends, and other relevant data to make educated guesses about what your sales might look like in both the near and the long-term future.

-The ability to plan warehousing, inventory, and budgeting decisions is a massive advantage.
-It allows companies to maintain stock products while also not overspending on overhead costs associated with having too much product inventory that can’t be moved quickly.
+The ability to plan warehousing, inventory, and budgeting decisions for fulfillment services is a massive advantage.
+It allows companies to maintain stock products while also not overspending on overhead costs associated with having too much product inventory that can’t move quickly.

-While forecasting demands with complete accuracy may not be possible, today’s demand forecasting tools and best practices have allowed businesses to create more precise forecasts than ever before.
+While forecasting demands with complete accuracy may not be possible, today’s demand forecasting techniques and best practices have allowed businesses to create more precise forecasts than ever.

-The best perk of using the process is that with every year of applying demand forecast methods, companies can accumulate more data to work with, adjusting for past discrepancies and continually improving performance.
+The best perk of using the process is that, with every year of applying demand forecast models and methods, companies can accumulate more data, adjusting for past discrepancies and continually improving performance within their forecasting and demand management operations.

 Demand drives all businesses.
-Therefore, it’s not surprising that the ability to make an accurate demand forecast can have a massive impact on your business as well.
+Therefore, it’s not surprising that the ability to have accurate demand planning and forecasts can have a massive impact on your business as well.

-But why is demand forecasting important?
+But why is demand planning and forecasting important?
 Let’s examine a few demand forecasting examples.
 These will highlight how this practice impacts your business decisions.

 Setting prices is an integral part of running a business.
 You need to figure out the right markup in your situation, considering the current market activity and the demand for your product.